 Elle Luna wrote a piece on Medium.com in 2014 entitled The Crossroads of Should and Must, which quickly went viral; shared with five million people and read by 250,000.
 From there, she wrote a book by the same title, expanding on the original article.

 Elle differentiates between the conflicting forces of ‘should’ and ‘must’, which determine what kind of work we pursue.
 Simply put, ‘should’ is an external driver, meaning living life according to others’ expectations.
 ‘Must’ is internal; your inner, unwavering voice battling against the version of events you believe you ‘should’ be cultivating.

-If you’re discontent with your ‘should’ but you’re not yet sure of your ‘must’, there are suggested exercises to work through to help uncover your answers.
+If you’re conscious you’re discontent with your ‘should’ but you’re not sure what your ‘must’ is, there are suggested exercises to work through, helping find your answers.

 “Should is how other people want us to live our lives.